-APPERIENCES like these have made me a firm believer that speaking languages bodly of barely is better than not speaking languages beldy of course, although my own experience has been that people react with a smile rather than a sneer, particularly if you're stumbling about in relatively obscure languages.
-Speaking bodly required a dramatic change in personality, Gone was the perfectionist with her graceful subjunctives and catchy iddoms.
+nade me a firm believer that speaking languages body of a very is better than or speak of course, although my own experience has been that people react with a smile rather than a sneer, particularly if you're stum-bling about in relatively obscure languages.
+Speaking, body required a dramatic change in personality.
+Concern was the perfec-tionist with her graceful subjunctives and cactaly idoms.
 Instead, I now smile a lot.
-I begin every conversation - if one can call these garbied bursts conversations - with pleases, thank yous and excuse me.
-I grovel, linguistically speaking.
+I begin every conversation -- if one can call these garched bursts conversations -- while pleases, thank yous and excuse me.
+I grovel, linguistically speaking XPERIENCES like these have inguistically speaking.

-inguistically speaking.
 It has been worth it.
-Even a handful of words, chosen almost at random, is empowering.
-Russia, that mysterious and infimidating country, became a friendlier place as it became less opaque.
-So have Turkey.
-Costa Rica, Idly, Denmark, Moireco and a dozen other countries where I opened my phrase book, tamped down my signess and began, however haltingly, to speak.
+Even a handful of words, chosen almost at raudom, is empow-ering.
+Russia, that mysterious and intimi-dating country, became a fielendlier place as it became less opaque.
+So have Turkey, Costa Rica, Italy, Demmat, Moirece and dozen other countries where I opened my phrase book, ramped down my shyness and began, however haltingly, to speak.